damodarlokapure/damodarlokapure/README.md

 ## 📫 How to reach me
 - Check out my projects here on GitHub
-- Connect with me on LinkedIn (add your link here)
+- Connect with me on LinkedIn

 ---